mailjet/mailjet-apiv3-php/README.md

 ```

-## New!!
-Version 1.2.0 of the PHP wrapper!
+## Version 1.2.0 of the PHP wrapper

 This version modifies the way to construct the Client or the calls.
 We add the possibility to add an array with parameters on both Client creation and API call (please note that each of these parameters are preset and are not mandatory in the creation or the call):